Sense-for-sense translation: History

 Jerome, a Roman Catholic priest, theologian, and historian coined the term "sense-for-sense" when he developed this translation method when was tasked by Pope Damasus to review the existing translations of the Gospel and produce a more reliable Latin version.
 He described this method in his "Letter to Pammachius", where he said that, "except of course in the case of Holy Scripture, where even the syntax contains a mystery," he translates non verbum e verbo sed sensum de sensu: not word for word but sense for sense.
 He adopted a framework that corrected the mistakes of previous translators as well as the alterations of critical scholars and the errors made by careless copyists by collecting the oldest Greek manuscripts, which he compared with the Old Latin versions, and translated the scripture into a version that is close as possible to the original meaning.

 Jerome did not invent the concept of sense-for-sense translation.
 It is believed that it was first proposed by Cicero in De optimo genere oratorum ("The Best Kind of Orator").
 In this text, he said that in translating from Greek to Latin, "I did not think I ought to count them out to the reader like coins, but to pay them by weight, as it were."
 Cicero did not mention sense-for-sense in his works but it is considered to be a type of "segmental" theory, which is attributed to him and Horace.
-This translation approach is based on segmentation, which considers the how long a segment (word, phrase, or sentence) is before moving on to the next.
+This translation approach is based on segmentation, which considers how long a segment (word, phrase, or sentence) is before moving on to the next.

 Jerome was not the originator of the term "word-for-word" either.
-It has possibly also been borrowed from Cicero as well, or possibly from Horace, who warned the writer interested in retelling ancient tales in an original way Nec verbo verbum curabit reddere / fidus interpretes: "not to try to render them word for word [like some] faithful translator."
+It has possibly also been borrowed from Cicero as well, or possibly from Horace, who warned the writer interested in retelling ancient tales in an original way Nec verbo verbum curabit reddere fidus / interpres: "not to try to render them word for word [like some] faithful translator."

 Some have read that passage in Horace differently.
 Boethius in 510 CE and Johannes Scotus Eriugena in the mid-9th century read it to mean that translating literally is "the fault/blame of the faithful interpreter/translator," and fear that they have incurred it.
 Burgundio of Pisa in the 1170s and Sir Richard Sherburne in 1702 recognize that Horace is advising not translators but original writers, but still assume that he is calling all translation literal.
 Finally, John Denham in 1656 and André Lefevere in 1992 take Horace to be warning translators against translating literally.